VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 To provide feedback to the user, the UI must have a way to check whether the **RegisterToConference** command succeeded.
-Like all commands in the system, this command is executed asynchronously and does not return a result.
+Like all commands in the system, this command executes asynchronously and does not return a result.
 The UI queries the read model to check whether the command succeeded.

-The following code sample shows the initial implementation where the **RegistrationController** class polls the read model until either the order is created or a timeout occurs.
-The **WaitUntilUpdated** method polls the read-model until either it finds that the order has been persisted or it times out.
+The following code sample shows the initial implementation where the **RegistrationController** class polls the read model until either the system creates the order or a timeout occurs.
+The **WaitUntilUpdated** method polls the read-model until it finds either that the order has been persisted or it times out.

 ```Cs